 Virtually Perfect?
 Telemedicine for COVID-19

 March 11, 2020, New England Journal of Medicine.

-- More on our Webinar COVID-19 page
+For recorded webinars please visit our Webinar COVID-19 page

 NHPCO: Coronavirus Disease 2019 (COVID-19) Shared Decision-Making Tool (March 19, 2020) PDF file

 HAH on-demand training for healthcare professionals in Hawai‘i

 The Healthcare Association of Hawaii (HAH) and HealthStream have partnered to offer online, on-demand training for healthcare professionals across the state of Hawaii.

 Access to the on-demand content is FREE and available for a limited time (through November 30, 2020).
 We welcome any healthcare professional, student or volunteer to REGISTER and make the most of this opportunity.